 MISSION & VISION

 The mission of Oakland Art Murmur is to ignite and nurture a lifelong love and appreciation of art.
 Through public programming and community outreach, we increase awareness of and participation in the visual arts in Oakland.

 Oakland Art Murmur’s vision is for Oakland to be recognized as a nationally and internationally-known and respected contemporary art destination.

-OAM organizes a free monthly First Friday gallery walk, known as ‘The Art Murmur’, when 21 member galleries and 9 mixed-use venues are open to the public and hold artists receptions.
-This takes place on the first Friday of the month from 6 – 9pm.
+OAM organizes a free monthly First Friday gallery walk, known as ‘The Art Murmur’, when member galleries and mixed-use venues are collectively open to the public and hold artists receptions.
+This takes place on the First Friday of the month from 6–9pm.